 Thresholds overland are linearly adjusted using the emissivity from the climatological emissivity database included in with PPS.
+The included data base consists of monthly medians of MYD11 collection 6.1 data for 2003-2019.
+Except for channel $3.7\mu$ m where the overall minimum value are used of each lat/lon grid point.
+Missing 3.7 emissivities are filled with the median value of the surrounding 5x5 points (excluding other nodata points).
+For Antarctica static vales are used 0.986, 0.986, 0.992, 0.988 for channels $3.7\mu$ m, $8.5\mu$ m, $11\mu$ m, $12\mu$ m respectively.
 The linear coefficients are calculated using the same simulation data with the surface emissivities of 1.0 and 0.8.
-Where emissivity data is lacking the default value 1.0 is used if it is not colder than 273.15.
-It it is colder than 273.15K the value 0.985 is used for channel T11, 0.975 for channel T12 and 0.96 for channel T3.7 and 1.0 is used for other channels.
+Where emissivity data is lacking (very rare, after the updated emissivity data in version 2021), the default value 1.0 is used if it is not colder than 273.15.
+If it is colder than 273.15K the value 0.985 is used for channel T11, 0.975 for channel T12 and 0.96 for channel T3.7 and 1.0 is used for other channels.
 For the T11T37 threshold the adjustment coefficient are added to the upper threshold and removed from the lower threshold to create a wider threshold over desert, reflecting the uncertainties present under those conditions.